Student Expenses - Barcelona

 Accessing your Money

 ATMs and Credit Cards: There are numerous 24-hour ATMs in Barcelona as well as all over Europe.
 With a bankcard (PIN number required), cash withdrawals are possible from home accounts.
 Visa and MasterCard are also widely accepted, but American Express less so.
 The increasing availability of ATMs has simplified gaining access to your funds while abroad.
 ATMs are widely available in Barcelona, and cash will be withdrawn in Euro.
 Be aware that your home bank may charge a small transaction fee (usually between $1.50–$3.00).
-Bank of America is the current exception; they have an affiliate bank in Barcelona (BNP Paribas) so their customers may withdraw without a fee.
+Bank of America is the current exception; they have an affiliate bank in Barcelona (Deutsche Bank) so their customers may withdraw without a fee.
 Traveler’s Checks can be difficult to cash.
-Prior to departure, contact your bank to let them know you will be travelling internationally so they do not freeze your accounts when they see charges being made abroad.
-Please note: Most foreign ATMs re-quire a four-digit Personal Identification Number (PIN) that does not begin with a zero.
+Prior to departure, contact your bank to let them know you will be traveling internationally so they do not freeze your accounts when they see charges being made abroad.
+Please note: Most foreign ATMs require a four-digit Personal Identification Number (PIN) that does not begin with a zero.
 If your PIN doesn't meet these requirements, change it prior to departure.

 Best Way to Make Purchases